Lundby Group - Cardiac Proteomics

-Our research projects are frequently centered on quantitative proteomics investigations of cardiac phenotypes.
+Our research projects are usually anchored on a quantitative proteomics based investigation of a cardiac phenotype.
 In that sense projects often start with a mass spectrometry based proteomics investigation that is subsequently followed up by orthogonal experimental approached.
-We are a technology centered group and work on development of high-throughput quantitative approaches applied to basic and translational projects in cardiovascular research.
+We are a technology centered group and work on development of high-throughput quantitative approaches applied to basic and translational projects in cardiac research.
 The figure to the right illustrates our efforts in integrating information from proteomics based investigations of protein complexes in heart tissue with genomics data of a cardiac phenotype to pinpoint novel regulators of cardiac physiology.
+Experimental and analytical strategies are developed as per project requirements.
+Common strategies applied by our group encompass Mass spectrometry based proteomics approaches:

 Group Leader